src-d/blog/content/post/lapjv.md

 <img src="/post/lapjv/transportation_problem.svg" style="width: 300px;">
 <p align="center">Transportation Problem: supplies and demands.</p>

-There is a number of different supplies and demands, which may be no equal.
+There is a number of different supplies and demands, which may be not equal.
-Every demand needs fixed amount of supplies.
+Every demand needs a fixed amount of supplies.
 Every supply is limited and is connected with some of the demands.
 The core of the problem is that every edge \\(S_ i D_ j\\) has it's own "cost" \\(c_ {ij}\\) so we need to find the supply scheme which minimizes the sum of those costs.
 Formally,